huhudev-git/tus-class/README.md

 > :exclamation: **Important**: Only the Faculty of Engineering is currently tested.
 There may be a lot of places without adaptation!

-If you meet any bugs or issues, please contact with developer, or file an issue and describe what operation caused the bugs.Please file any issues, bugs, or feature requests in the [Issues](https://github.com/huhugiter/TUS_CLASS/issues).
+If you meet any bugs or issues, please contact with developer, or file an issue and describe what operation caused the bugs.
+Please file any issues, bugs, or feature requests in the [Issues](https://github.com/huhugiter/TUS_CLASS/issues).
 Thx :kissing_heart:

 ### Known bugs / issues